Urgent or Emergency Care?

 Help Me Decide

-- Pain or crying when passing a stool (bowel movement or BM) or
+- Crying when passing a stool (bowel movement or BM) or

 - Can't pass a stool after straining or pushing longer than 10 minutes or